aws-samples/amazon-sagemaker-endpoint-deployment-of-fastai-model-with-torchserve/README.md

 #### `inference`

-Now convert image into Pytorch Tensor, load it into GPU if available, and pass it through the model.
+Now convert image into PyTorch Tensor, load it into GPU if available, and pass it through the model.

 ```python
     def inference(self, img):